samwho/GitHub-Pull-Request-Email-Bot/templates/template_readme.txt

 the square brackets and the plus symbols.

 All template parsing happens in classes/class.TemplateParser.php.
-In this class you can change the delimiters and you can change the tokens.
+In this class you can change the delimiters and you can change the tokens (if you want to).

 The currently available tokens are: